Understanding and Analyzing Application Crash Reports

 Other Exception Types

 Some crash reports may contain an un-named Exception Type, which will be printed as a hexadecimal value (e.g. 00000020).
 If you receive one of these crash reports, look directly to the Exception Codes field for more information.

 The exception code

 0xbaaaaaadindicates that the log is a stackshot of the entire system, not a crash report.
-To take a stackshot, push the Home button and any volume button.
-Often these logs are accidentally created by users, and do not indicate an error.
+To take a stackshot, press the side button and both volume buttons simultaneously.
+Often these logs are accidentally created by users, and they do not indicate an error.